 Varieties

-Medan Hokkien is the product of varieties of Hokkien mixed with other Chinese regional languages, such as Teochew, Hakka, and Cantonese.
+Medan Hokkien is the product of a variety of Hokkien mixed with other Chinese regional languages, such as Teochew, Hakka, and Cantonese.
 Therefore, several words with the same meaning exist in day-to-day conversation.
 Which one to use depends on the speakers' linguistic background.

 Most overseas Chinese in Southeast Asia are Hokkien (Southern Min) speakers.
 No wonder Hokkien (Southern Min) has become a lingua franca and even a native language for people of other sub-ethnic groups.
 This diversity is why the Medan Hokkien language has evolved to be distinguishable from its Hokkien counterparts from other countries.